qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 annotation tools is active.
-For SVG annotations, you will need either to set the project to save absolute paths (in the :guilabel:`General` menu of the :menuselection:`Project --> Project Properties` dialog) or to manually modify the path to the SVG image so that it represents a valid relative path.
+For SVG annotations, you will need either to set the project to save absolute paths (in the :guilabel:`General` menu of the :menuselection:`Project --> Properties...` dialog) or to manually modify the path to the SVG image so that it represents a valid relative path.